GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 2. Create the integration
 3. Mapping
 4. Perform the ERP business event
-5. Test & monitor the integration
+5. Monitor the integration
 6. See the apiary log

 ### FBDI

+### Additional Resources & API blueprint

 # Pre-requisites